 The purpose of The Garden Club of America is to stimulate the knowledge and love of gardening, to share the advantages of association by means of educational meetings, conferences, correspondence, and publications, and to restore, improve, and protect the quality of the environment through educational programs and action in the fields of conservation and civic improvement.

-There are many ways to support The Garden Club of America.
-Click here to contribute online.
-To discuss the options please call (212) 753-8352.
+There are many ways to support The Garden Club of America including the general fund, specific funds, and individual scholarship funds.
+To discuss the options, please call (212) 753-8392.

 You may also download and print a donation form and mail it to: